Management Assistance Grants

 - Once the contract with the consultant(s) has been fully executed, an initial kick-off meeting will be held with the applicant's Board Chair, Executive Director, other relevant staff, The Forbes Funds staff, and the consultant(s).
 The purpose of this meeting is to ensure that there is a clear and shared understanding of the goal, process, timeline, and deliverable(s).

-- Depending on the length of the engagement, a mid-point meeting may also be held with the Executive Director and consultant(s) to review progress-to-plan and to iron out any obstacles or challenges that may have impacted the deliverable or timeframe.
+- Depending on the length of the engagement, a mid-point meeting may also be held with The Forbes Funds, the Executive Director and consultant(s) to review progress-to-plan and to iron out any obstacles or challenges that may have impacted the deliverable or timeframe.
 The need for a mid-point meeting will be decided at the kick-off meeting.

 - Grants will be paid on a reimbursable basis.
-Grantees will submit payment requests through the online account online follow-up form.
+Grantees will submit payment requests through the online account follow-up form.
 An invoice from the organization to The Forbes Funds, a copy of the consultant invoice to the organization and proof of payment will be reviewed.

 - Upon completion of the project, grantees are required to submit a final report through their online account and to have a final review meeting with The Forbes Funds to discuss the project and lessons learned.
 Grantees are then required to complete an impact assessment and submit a financial dashboard one year after the final report.